ThomasHubner/Bidding_on_Combinatorial_Electricity_Auctions/README.md

 # Bidding on Combinatorial Electricity Auctions
-Decision-support algorithms for bid determination on combinatorial electricity markets.
+Decision-support algorithms for bid selection on combinatorial electricity markets.

 This repository is an accompaniment to the paper titled *Bidding on Combinatorial Electricity Auctions* by Thomas Hübner and Gabriela Hug.
 It contains the code used to conduct computational experiments.